Kiichenko-Vlad/Kiichenko-Vlad/README.md

 # Hi, I'm Vladyslav Kiichenko 👋

-Data Analyst with 2 years of hands-on experience working with production data at Vchasno Group — one of Ukraine's leading SaaS product companies.

-My daily work involves writing complex SQL (CTEs, Window Functions) in Metabase (PostgreSQL), analysing system logs in Kibana, and delivering data insights to sales and analytics teams — applied analytical work in a real production environment — not a training dataset.
+Data Analyst with 2 years of experience at Vchasno Group, where I work daily with production databases: writing complex SQL (CTEs, Window Functions) in Metabase (PostgreSQL), analysing system logs in Kibana, and delivering data insights to sales and analytics teams.

 ---